Fatemeh-shok/Game/README.md

 # Game
 Under construction...
-Not responsive and currently only for desktop
+Not responsive and currently only for desktop.